Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch2_THE_AWK_LANGUAGE.md

 BEGIN { RS = "" }
 ```

 then records are separated by one or more blank lines and each record can therefore occupy several lines.
-Setting RS back to newline with the assignment `RS = "\n"` restores the default behavior.
-With multiline records, no matter what value `FS` has, newline is always one of the field separators.
+Setting `RS` back to newline with the assignment `RS = "\n"` restores the default behavior.
+With multiline records, no matter what value `FS` has, *newline*(`\n`) is always one of the field separators.

 A common way to process multiline records is to use